Student loan: United States

 In the United States, there are two types of student loans: federal loans sponsored by the federal government and private student loans, which broadly includes state-affiliated nonprofits and institutional loans provided by schools.
 The overwhelming majority of student loans are federal loans.
 Federal loans can be "subsidized" or "unsubsidized."
 Interest does not accrue on subsidized loans while the students are in school.
 Student loans may be offered as part of a total financial aid package that may also include grants, scholarships, and/or work study opportunities.
 Whereas interest for most business investments is tax deductible, Student loan interest is generally not deductible.
 Critics contend that tax disadvantages to investments in education contribute to a shortage of educated labor, inefficiency, and slower economic growth.

 Prior to 2010, federal loans were also divided into direct loans (which are originated and funded by the federal government) and guaranteed loans, originated and held by private lenders but guaranteed by the government.
 The guaranteed lending program was eliminated in 2010 because of a widespread perception that the government guarantees boosted student lending companies' profits but did not benefit students by reducing student loan costs.

 Federal student loans are less expensive than private student loans.
 The federal government offers direct consolidation loans through the Federal Direct Loan Program.
 The new interest rate is the weighted average of the previous loans.
 Private loans don't qualify for this program.
 The interest rate of borrowers with federal student loans is nearly equal to the weighted average rate on the former loans while the new interest rate of private loans depends on the one-month London interbank offered rate.
 Therefore, these two student loans are different in both application and definition.
-Losses on student loans are extremely low, even when students default, in part because these loans cannot be discharged in bankruptcy unless repaying the loan would create an "undue hardship" for the student borrower and his or her dependents.
-In 2005, the bankruptcy laws were changed so that private educational loans also could not be readily discharged.
-Supporters of this change claimed that it would reduce student loan interest rates; critics said it would increase the lenders' profit.

-Students can apply for loans to Stafford Loans with no risks; and there are around 1000 banks engaged in the student loan project.
-Students can also apply for student loans with the Department of Education which enables any school to take part in its Direct Loan project.
+Students can apply for student loans with the Department of Education which enables any school to take part in its Direct Loan project.